Preservation of $^3\mkern-2mu$He ion polarization after laser-plasma acceleration: Abstract

 \section{Abstract}

-{ Polarized fusion has long ago be proposed as a method to strongly increase the efficiency of fusion reactors.
-However, the required nuclear spin-polarization conservation in fusion plasmas has never been proven experimentally.
-Here we report on first experimental data suggesting an increased ion flux from a polarized $^3\!$He target heated by a PW laser pulse as well as evidence for an almost complete persistence of their nuclear-polarization after acceleration to MeV energies.
-These findings also validate the concept of using pre-polarized targets for plasma acceleration of polarized beams. }
+The preservation of nuclear spin alignment in plasmas is a prerequisite for important applications, such as energy production through polarized fusion or the acceleration of polarized particle beams.
+Although this conservation property has been the basis of numerous theoretical papers, it has never been experimentally confirmed.
+Here, we report on first experimental data from a polarized $^3\mkern-2mu$He target heated by a PW laser pulse, showing evidence for persistence of the nuclear polarization after acceleration to MeV energies.
+The finding also validates the concept of using pre-polarized targets for experiments at high-power laser facilities.